 - Rows 3+: Repeat the pattern of rows 1 and 2 until the fabric is your desired length.

 You can see from these instructions that in each row, a purl must sit on top of a knit stitch, and a knit must sit on top of a purl stitch.
 This is what gives the stitch its lovely texture.

-- Cast on an odd number of stitches.
+- Foundation: Cast on an odd number of stitches.

 - Row 1: (k1, p1), repeat to the last stitch and k1.

 - Row 2: Repeat this pattern for all remaining rows.

 Increasing Seed Stitch Knitting